Miami Journalism Programs

 Students interested in studying journalism and communications in Miami, Florida, have multiple undergraduate and graduate options available to them.
 Explore the required coursework and learning opportunities at three such institutions.
 Also included in this article is a school statistics table and info on a fourth college option in the area.

 - Situated around 10 miles from the city's center, the University of Miami has two bachelor's-level programs in different areas of journalism.
-It also has a master's degree program that allows students to follow news and features and electronic journalism.
+It also has a master's degree program that allows students to concentrate in areas such as news and feature writing, multimedia journalism or broadcast journalism.

 - Those students with an interest in studying multimedia journalism may want to consider the bachelor's degree program offered by Lynn University.
 The campus is about 46 miles from Miami's downtown area.

 Comparison of Schools

 You can easily compare the costs, acceptance rates, graduation numbers and more for the profiled schools in the following table.
 Researching their academic offerings is obviously important, but so are some of the facts and figures below that could impact your education decision.

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||86%*||76%*||92%*|

 |Retention Rate (2016-2017)||88% for full-time students*||91% for full-time students*||69% for full-time students*|

 |Graduation Rate (for students who began their studies in 2011)||57%*||84%*||51%*|

 FIU offers students the opportunity to gain experience through the South Florida News Service and produce journalism via local media.
 The school founded the country's first Spanish-language master's program in journalism and is accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).